haileytapia/portfolio/DiscordUserGuide.md

 ### What is a server?

-Servers are like chat rooms where you can join communities of like-minded individuals to chat and share ideas.
-Select any of the servers to access the channels within them.
-Additionally, users can create new servers by clicking on the plus icon at the bottom of the server list.
+Servers are like chat rooms where you can chat, connect, and share ideas with other Discord users.
+Select a server from the server list to open the server in the chat window and access the channels within it.
+For information about the chat window and channels, see the [Chat window](#chat-window) and [Channels](#channels) sections of this guide.

-These are the communities you can join or create to connect with other users.

 ### Join a server